daharsh4/daharsh4.github.io/_posts/2020-08-09-untapped-potential.md

 **Big Data Validation Engagements**  **Carrefour** - In 2016, I Lambda Architecture to explore using kafka with some of their largest datasets in HDFS.
 750K

-**High-impact presentations** to drive awareness, prevent competition, and encourage adoption.
-Presented at Farm Credit IT Symposium to audience of 30+ IT managers from various Farm Credits.
-(Impact: Farm Credit $129K of PBI and $151K E5 in FY19) Orchestrated PowerBI day at SBA to prevent Tableau from continuing to grow influence.
-Meeting will now be repeated quarterly, owned by SBA.
-(Impact: SBA $250K of PBI; $1.23M E5 in FY19)
+- **2018** - In my first few months of joining Microsoft, I developed several key internal and external relationships that have helped to amplify my work for the last couple of years.
+Developing several strong key relationships within the ATU helped me to establish Power BI as a key component of our Enterprise sales strategies leading to Power BI reaching 366% of target.

-• ECIF made easy : Used lessons learned from USDA ECIF to benefit other sellers.
+**ECIF made easy** My work with partners (SolidQ, Pragmatic Works, Accenture Federal Services) to secure over $100,000 of ECIF in a few of my deals have helped to drive adoption.
+Used lessons learned from USDA ECIF to benefit other sellers.
 Developed an elastic SOW with partner (SolidQ) that can be applied to any deal to help drive PowerBI.
-Impact: Streamlined partner engagements
+Impact: Streamlined partner engagements for post-sales motions.

 **Power Apps and Power Automate for FY20:** With less than The Federal Biz Apps SSPs that I supported obtained 231% of their target in the federal business in FY20.

-- **2018** - In my first few months of joining Microsoft, I developed several key internal and external relationships that have helped to amplify my work for the last couple of years.
-Developing several strong key relationships within the ATU helped me to establish Power BI as a key component of our Enterprise sales strategies leading to Power BI reaching 366% of target.
-My work with partners (SolidQ, Pragmatic Works, Accenture Federal Services) to secure over $100,000 of ECIF in a few of my deals have helped to drive adoption.

-- **2019** - Despite being introduced to a new technology stack (Power Apps and Power Automate) where I had very limited career experience, I was responsible for developing the ATU Power Platform strategy for 8 of our 11 Fed Civilian Strategic accounts during the banner FY20 year.
-Identifying gaps in what we were delivering to customers and then working with a few GBBs showcased how I can drive value even when unfamiliar with the technology.

 ## What experience do you have driving technical engagements in a territory?